wavefrontHQ/docs/pages/doc/tags_overview.md

 permalink: tags_overview.html
 summary: This is an overview of Wavefront tags.
 ---
+## What is a Tag?

+A tag is custom metadata that provides application-specific meaning to metrics and Wavefront entities such as alerts, dashboards, events, and sources.
+Tags group together metrics and entities according to categories you define.

+The primary use of tags is to limit the number metrics and entities you are querying or working with at once.
+Limiting the number of metrics reduces the time to run a query and the time to display the results.
+Limiting the number of entities reduces information overload.

+This topic gives an overview of tags, decribes how to filter entities with tags, and add tags to entities.
+To add entity tags you must have the appropriate [permission](permissions).
+If you do not have permission, UI menu selections and buttons required to perform the tasks are not visible.

 ## Filtering in Queries

 In queries, you can filter: